ds-modules/curriculum-guide/connector/instructor/logistics.md

 ##### Lecture/Lab

 Connector courses are held on Mondays and Tuesdays.
-Please discuss scheduling a time for your connector with the DSEP Curriculum Coordinator, [Ryan Edwards](/window.location.href = "mailto:ryanedw@berkeley.edu";).
+Please discuss scheduling a time for your connector with the DSEP Curriculum Coordinator, [Ryan Edwards](mailto:ryanedw@berkeley.edu).

 ##### Office Hours

 Instructors generally hold office hours for one hour each week.
-If you would like to request a room for office hours, please contact Ryan Edwards.
+If you would like to request a computer lab for your office hours, please contact [Ryan Edwards](mailto:ryanedw@berkeley.edu).

 ### bCourses

+[bCourses.berkeley.edu](https://bcourses.berkeley.edu/) is Berkeley's secure gateway tool for posting course content and grades in a [FERPA](http://registrar.berkeley.edu/academic-policies-procedures/ferpa)-consistent way.
+It is similar to [Blackboard](http://www.blackboard.com/), produced and maintained by a for-profit company, with which faculty and students coming from other schools might be more familiar.
 For bCourses access, please contact the department under which your course is listed.
-If you are teaching an L&S connector course, you should contact Ryan Edwards to receive bCourses access.
+If you are teaching an L&S connector course, you should contact [Ryan Edwards](mailto:ryanedw@berkeley.edu) to receive bCourses access.

+### Piazza

+[piazza.com](https://piazza.com/) is a useful platform for students to share